thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 While waiting for the longest shipping orders, you may want to print the parts of the drones.

+## Notes on building

+It is advised to test components of the Cognifly as you built it.
+For instance, as soon as you solder the optical flow to the FC, check on INAV that there are no hardware health issues.
+You can also test that the raspberry pi can connect to the FC, using the cognifly-controller script (just by connecting the FC to your computer) after having connected the rapsberry pi and the FC.

 ## Building the drone